MASH: Modeling Abstention via Selective Help-Seeking: : Modeling Abstention via Selective Help-seeking

 A warm start SFT step is also included in recent works' training pipelines to improve subsequent RL training~\citep{guo2025deepseek, gandhi2025cognitive, wang2025octothinker}.
 However, we highlight one key difference.
-Contrary to prior works, our warm start process does not not target correctness or alignment with model's parametric knowledge -- the two central goals of \methodname.
-In fact, our synthetic data contains $35\%$ errors with respect to answer correctness and, by design, yields a policy whose search behavior is unaligned with its parametric knowledge (discussed in Appendix~\ref{sec:app_warm_start}).
+Contrary to prior works, our warm start process does not target correctness or alignment with models' parametric knowledge, the two central goals of \methodname.
+In fact, our synthetic data contains $35\%$ errors with respect to answer correctness and, by design through the random sampling of search counts, yields a policy whose search behavior is unaligned with its parametric knowledge (discussed in Appendix~\ref{sec:app_warm_start}).
+We further mitigate any confounding factors by intentionally using a generator model $G$ different from the model to be trained (as discussed in Section \ref{sec:experiments}).
 The model learns how and when to use searches during RL training.